WDI-SEA/python-recursion-challenges/README.md

 When first considering how to write a recursive function first consider:
   * What is the base case, that is _what is the condition that stop to recursion_
-  * What is the recursive logic, _ie what is the chunk of code that needs to run each time the function recurses_
+  * What is the recursive case(logic), _ie what is the chunk of code that needs to run each time the function recurses_

 ---